ysngki/ysngki.github.io/_pages/about.md

 I am a first-year PhD student at the Institute of Science Tokyo (formerly Tokyo Institute of Technology), working under the supervision of Professor Arase.
 I completed both my Bachelor's and Master's degrees at Harbin Institute of Technology, Shenzhen.

-My research interests mainly lie on efficienct and reliable LLMs capable of learning from experience.
+My research interests mainly lie on efficienct LLMs capable of learning from experience.

 Feel free to contact me at ysngkil@gmail.com (\*^▽^\*)